-I’m thrilled to feature on our blog another guest post written by Michelle Seitzer, senior blogger for SeniorsForLiving.com.
+I’m thrilled to feature this guest post by Michelle Seitzer, senior blogger for SeniorsForLiving.com.
 Michelle shares our mission, philosophy, and approach, and offers an inspiring look at engaging seniors in activities that bring them joy.

-Before I hand over the stage to Michelle, I’d like to provide a few Dementia Capable Care techniques for activity leaders to keep in mind when facilitating the optimum level of success for a person with dementia.
+Before I hand over the stage to Michelle, I’d like to share a few techniques for helping a person with dementia achieve the optimum level of success with activities.

 - Use a compensatory approach.
 Use a modified communication style to stimulate the resident’s understanding, interest, and trust.
 Adjust the environment so it’s supportive and not a hindrance.
 Simplify activities to the just-right challenge level so that the activity is neither too challenging nor too simple.